Attracting and retaining top talent is front and center for HR and benefits teams – especially in the age of remote work, and the great resignation.

 And here’s what this looks like in practice.
 Where you’re going to have the simple file field, it’s going to have all of the information.
 And what these analytics are going to do is on a global basis, account for the applicable taxes.
 So you see to the right, we have a few different countries, Australia, Canada, the UK, a number of different subcategories within the LSA plans that have been determined.
 Then each one is going to be coded appropriately so that when this file is run through your payroll, typically automated through an API.
 It’s automatically going to take care of that for you, which is something that traditional vendors, HSA, FSA cannot do.

 You want this to be a benefit that employees are utilizing.
-Typically we do see them utilizing it, an 80% utilization is common.
+Typically we do see them utilizing it, an 80% utilization is not uncommon.

 And that’s incredibly important because you want to have a lot of activity in LSA.
 You want this to be a benefit that employees are utilizing.
 And typically we do see them utilizing it, an 80% utilization is not uncommon.
 Here’s our program participation, very, very good adoption across our user base.
 And then from a budget utilization standpoint, you see about 84% of people are actually, exactly 84% of people are using 70% to 90% of the budget.
 And the reason that’s important is when you’re designing a program like this, particularly if you have a large company, you set that dollar amount, let’s say $2,500 a year.
 People are only going to utilize 70 to 90% of that.
 So they’re not going to use all of it, and it’s not going to cost you that full dollar amount when you administer this to your workforce.